 Softball Canada Female Umpire Bursary

 Softball Canada has created a Development Bursary Program for female umpires looking to develop and promote their knowledge and expertise.
 The program runs until March 31, 2021 and provides financial assistance towards initiatives that will advance the development of female umpires.
 This grant opportunity will focus on:

 - Increasing the number of female role models in Softball across Canada

 If any umpire in the CASUA is interested, contact CASUA President Malcolm Murray, as the application does need a letter of support from CASUA.
 Also, if you have any suggestions for a proposal that could be submitted by the CASUA, let us know.

-For more details on the bursary, and the application form, go to the Softball Canada website:
+For more details on the bursary, go to the Softball Canada website:

 Applications for Nationals and Westerns